NFDI4BIOIMAGE/training/_sources/content_types/collection.md

 In this section, information is organised according to the stages of the research data life cycle.

-Tags: Data Life Cycle, Research Data Management
+Tags: Data Life Cycle, Research Data Management, Exclude From Dalia

 Content type: Collection, Website, Online Tutorial